simasrazinskas/morphic/README.md

 For more information about choosing between AI SDK UI and RSC, see the [official documentation](https://sdk.vercel.ai/docs/getting-started/navigating-the-library#when-to-use-ai-sdk-rsc).

-## 📦 Open Source vs Cloud Offering
+## 📦 Atviras kodas vs Debesies paslauga

 Morphic is open source software available under the Apache-2.0 license.